-While debugging the IDE's debugger needs to connect to the virtual machine or the running application in order to inspect the VM's state, set breakpoints, start and stop execution and so forth.
-Jamaica contains a communication agent, which must be either enabled (for the VM) or built into the application.
-This is done through the agentlib option.
+While debugging the debugger needs to connect to the virtual machine (or the running application built with Jamaica Builder) in order to inspect the VM's state, set breakpoints, start and stop execution and so forth.
+Jamaica contains a communication agent (JDWP), which must be either enabled (for the VM as jamaicavmdi variant of the executable) or built into the application.
+In both cases, this is done through the agentlib option though with a bit different syntax.
+For example, launches JamaicaVM with debug agent enabled and HelloWorld as the main class.
+The VM acts as a server and listens on port 8000 at localhost by default if the host name is omitted.
+The VM is suspended (default behavior) and waits for the debugger (acts as a client) to connect.
+It then executes normally until a breakpoint is reached.

-''' jamaicavm -agentlib:BuiltInAgent=transport=dt_socket, \ address=localhost:4000,server=y,suspend=y HelloWorld '''
+'''

+jamaicavm -agentlib:BuiltInAgent=transport=dt_socket,\

+server=y,address=8000 HelloWorld

+'''